ARTICLE I – NAME AND PURPOSE

 Section 9: Grievances:

-A) Any member of APeX who feels he/she has a grievance against the Organization or any of its members and/or officers, will bring it to the attention of an appointed membership liaison who will present the Board with the stated problem or issue in writing.
+A) Any member of APeX who feels they have a grievance against the Organization or any of its members and/or officers, will bring it to the attention of an appointed membership liaison who will present the Board with the stated problem or issue in writing.
 The Board will meet in person or by on-line conference within thirty (30) days of receiving the grievance to discuss and implement recommendations for resolution.
 Dates and locations of events are not subject to the grievance procedure.

 B) Any individual who is not a dues paying member of APeX but is recognized as an “event attendee” and who has a grievance against the Organization or any of its members and/or officers may pursue resolution as a grievant through the standard grievance process with payment of a fee (the amount to be determined by the Committee) and to be applied to future APeX membership dues within the following year.
 Existing APeX members will be given priority over non-members when submitting a grievance for redress through the grievance procedure.